21 Savage: 2018–2019: I Am > I Was

-2020–present: Savage Mode II, Spiral soundtrack, and Her Loss
+2020–2023: Savage Mode II, Spiral soundtrack, and Her Loss

 In February 2020, 21 Savage and longtime collaborator Metro Boomin hinted at the release of a sequel to their Savage Mode extended play called Savage Mode II.
 On September 28, 2020, a teaser trailer for Savage Mode II, directed by Gibson Hazard was released, with a narration from Morgan Freeman, announcing the release date of October 2.
-The collaborative album peaked at number one on the Billboard 200 and included two top-ten singles, "Runnin", and "Mr. Right Now", featuring Drake.
+The collaborative album peaked at number one on the Billboard 200, debuting wit 171,000 first week sales.
+The album included two top-ten singles, "Runnin", and "Mr. Right Now", featuring Drake.

+In April 2021, 21 Savage announced the release of his new EP, Spiral, serving as the official soundtrack to the film Spiral: From the Book of Saw.
 21 Savage was featured alongside Justin Bieber on DJ Khaled's April 2021-released single "Let It Go" from Khaled's twelfth studio album, Khaled Khaled.
 On May 14, 2021, he released an EP titled Spiral, serving as the official soundtrack to the film Spiral: From the Book of Saw.
 The same day, he was featured on the track "My Life" off of J. Cole's sixth studio album, The Off-Season.
 The track peaked at number two on the Billboard Hot 100.

-Drake announced a collaboration studio album with 21 Savage, Her Loss, releasing on November 4, 2022.
+Months later, in October 2021, Abraham-Joseph appeared as a feature on the remix of Nardo Wick's "Who Want Smoke?" alongside G Herbo and Lil Durk.
+The track peaked at number seventeen on the Billboard Hot 100 and was certified 3× Platinum by the RIAA.
+On November 16, 2021, Savage appeared as a feature on Drake's "Knife Talk" alongside Project Pat from his September 2021, Certified Lover Boy.
+The track peaked at number four on the Billboard Hot 100 and was later certified 5× Platinum by the RIAA.